 If not performed at Alternative to Meds Center, difficulties that emerge with Lexapro tapering would be best monitored under the care of a trusted physician who is familiar with the process.
 Let your close friends and family know your plans, so they understand this is a challenging time and ask for their support.

-Gradual reduction of the dose is recommended except in the case of serotonin syndrome5 or other medical emergencies.4
+Gradual reduction of the dose except in the case of a medical emergency such as serotonin syndrome 3,4

-To simplify the math, use the smallest dose of Lexapro, 5 mg white round tablets.
+To simplify the math, use the smallest dose of Lexapro, 5mg white round tablets to configure changing dosages.

-Your physician can assist you to cut the 5 mg pills in half for smaller dosing.
-They can be cut into quarters if necessary.
-A half pill would be 2.5 mg and a quarter would be 1.25 mg.
+Your physician can assist you to cut the 5mg pills in half or quarters for smaller dosing.
+A half pill would be 2.5mg and a quarter would be 1.25mg.

 Discuss with your doctor a good starting point, something on the order of 10-25% as an example.
 This could be adjusted as needed for personal sensitivity.

-Work with your physician to make further adjustments, i.e., more or less than 10-25% according to tolerability.
+Work with your physician to make ongoing adjustments, i.e., more or less than 10-25% according to tolerability.